Daniel-KM/Omeka-S-module-IiifServer/README.md

 - [ ] Always return a thumbnail in iiif v3.
 - [ ] Include thumbnails in canvas to avoid fetching info.json (so cache whole manifest).
 - [ ] Include pdf as rendering.
+- [ ] Check if multiple roots is working for structures in iiif v3.

 See module [Image Server].